hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 The answer is actually $12$, so our guess is more or less on the mooney!

+*Calculation tips.* You might be wondering if it's really possible to calculate geometric averages without a calculator.
+It is, but there is a trick to doing it.
+First of all, let's write the numbers we want to average in scientific
+notation:

+$$
+x = a \times 10^A, \quad y = b \times 10^B.
+$$

 ---

 **Exercise 5 (lunar ruler).** Fermi estimate the radius of the moon.